syntasso/kratix-docs/docs/main/05-reference/12-workflows.md

 ### Secrets

-To access Secrets in the Pipeline, you can pass in a reference to the Pipeline container's `env` using `valueFrom.secretKeyRef` in the standard Kubernetes way.
+To access Secrets in the Pipeline, you can either [provide additional RBAC](#rbac) so that the pipeline can `kubectl get secret`  secret or pass in a reference to the Pipeline container's `env` using `valueFrom.secretKeyRef` in the standard Kubernetes way.

 :::note